-Substance abuse recovery is a journey people must make on their own, but you can help if you don’t enable the abuse or disparage the process.
+Substance use disorder recovery is a journey people must make on their own, but you can help if you don’t enable the abuse or disparage the process.

 One of the hardest things to do is stand by while a loved one struggles with alcohol or drug addiction.
 To try to help them without enabling them may be even harder.
 Even if they are your children or younger siblings, there’s a limit to how much you can control vs. influence their behavior.

-How to help an addicted mother or father, brother or sister, husband or wife, is to persuade them to seek substance abuse rehab, inpatient or out.
+How to help an addicted mother or father, brother or sister, husband or wife, is to persuade them to seek substance use disorder rehab, inpatient or out.

 First, you need to realize there is a problem.
 You can’t resolve a problem you don’t know exists.
 There are different signs and symptoms for alcohol abuse and different types of drug abuse, and they can be mistaken for other life changes or mental health issues.